-The fundamental assumptions in Cognitive Linguistics are (i) language is an autonomous, self-contained system; (ii) the linguistic structure is usage-based; and (iii) Grammar is inherently symbolic conceptualization \citep{croft2004cognitive, langacker2008cognitive, hart2021can}.
-The essential claim based on these assumptions is that any semiotic form of expression, so long as in language usage event, has the potential to feature in meaning construction.
+The fundamental assumptions in Cognitive Linguistics are (i) language is an autonomous, self-contained system; (ii) the linguistic structure is usage-based; and (iii) grammar is inherently symbolic conceptualization \citep{croft2004cognitive, langacker2008cognitive, hart2021can}.
+These recognize that meaning construction can occur through various semiotic forms of expression within language usage.
 In other words, Cognitive Linguistics is "particularly well-equipped to unite the natural interest of linguistics in the units that define the language systems with the multimodality of language use" \citep{zima2017multimodality}.

-Cognitive Linguistics, as many other paradigm shifts within linguistics, has undergone a multimodal turn in recent years.
-While meaning resides in the interplay between the individual modes, the interactions between visual perception and linguistic expressions, as well as the event conception they collaboratively affect, have been a heated research topic. \citet{hart2021can} investigate the language-image relations with particular focus on \textit{intersemiotic convergence}, which refers to "a cohesive relation that interconnects both language and images when the two semiotic components share a similar form" \citep{liu2009intersemiotic}.
-By observing the dimensions of construal, namely \textit{schematization}, \textit{viewpoint}, \textit{window of attention}, and \textit{metaphor}, \citet{hart2021can} examine how linguistic expressions and images converge and together contribute to the shared construal in conceptualization.
-On the other hand, \citet{divjak2020construal} conduct an empirical study with the employment of a Visual World Paradigm.
-In particular, they investigate whether alternative linguistic constructions (i.e., \textit{location/preposition}, \textit{voice}, and \textit{dative}) evoke different conceptualizations by modulating the distribution of attention in experimental settings.
-In short, both studies have accentuated the essential connection between cognitive mechanisms and linguistic behaviors.
+Recently, Cognitive Linguistics has experienced a multimodal turn, focusing on the interplay between visual perception, linguistic expressions, and the collaborative impact on event conception. \citet{hart2021can} examine the phenomenon of \textit{intersemiotic convergence}, which occurs when language and images share similar forms and create a cohesive relation.
+They also investigate how linguistic expressions and images converge to shape shared construal in conceptualization by exploring various dimensions\footnote{E.g., schematization, viewpoint, window of attention, and metaphor \citep[see also][]{talmy2000cogsem, forceville2008metaphor, langacker2008cognitive, hart2015viewpoint, hart2021can}.}.
+Similarly, \citet{divjak2020construal} employ a Visual World Paradigm to study how alternative linguistic constructions (i.e., \textit{location/preposition}, \textit{voice}, and \textit{dative}) modulate the distribution of attention and evoke different conceptualizations.
+These studies highlight the intricate connection between cognitive mechanisms and linguistic behaviors.